Variation formulae for the volume of coassociative submanifolds: Introduction

 It is an interesting question whether this formula, and/or the second variation formula, have alternative expressions in the more restrictive context of calibrated geometry \cite{HL}.

 Calibrated geometry is defined by a global differential form $\alpha$ such that $|\alpha|\leq 1$.
-In this context there are two fundamental facts that should be taken into account: \begin{itemize} \item $\alpha$ provides an extension of the volume form of a calibrated submanifold to a global form on the ambient space.
+We then say that a submanifold $\Sigma$ is calibrated if $|\alpha_{|\Sigma}|=1$; equivalently, $\alpha_{|\Sigma}=\vol_{\Sigma}$.
+In this context there are two fundamental facts that should be taken into account: \begin{enumerate}[$\bullet$] \item $\alpha$ provides an extension of the volume form of a calibrated submanifold to a global form on the ambient space.
 One might expect that, in this context, an alternative first variation formula will incorporate ambient data related to the calibration, rather than data defined only along the submanifold by the Riemannian structure (such as $H$). \item If one adds the condition $d\alpha=0$ then any calibrated submanifold is automatically area-minimizing, thus in particular minimal.
-Any variation formula should reproduce this fact. \end{itemize} Analogous considerations hold for the second variation formula.
-In particular, the area-minimizing property implies stability, i.e. the second variation is non-negative.
+Any variation formula should reproduce this fact. \end{enumerate} Analogous considerations hold for the second variation formula.
+In particular, the area-minimizing property implies stability, i.e., the second variation is non-negative.
 In this sense, in the closed case $d\alpha=0$ most of the information typically contained in the variation formulae is already known by other means.

 We shall be interested in the more general scenario, in which closedness is not required.